Frequently Asked Questions

 Yes.
 All counties require that you attach postage to your ballot before mailing it back.
 However, this amount may vary between counties.
 If you have questions about how much postage to affix to your mail ballot, contact your county clerk and recorder, or consult the instructions that will accompany your mail ballot.

 Identification is required in order to vote in person.
-If voting with the ballot you received in the mail, check to see if your ballot is marked "ID required."
+If you are voting with the ballot you received in the mail, check to see if your ballot is marked "ID required."
 If so, you must enclose a photocopy or printed photo of an ID (black & white is fine).

 • A valid Colorado driver’s license or valid identification card issued by the Colorado Department of Revenue.
 (Note: documents issued to not lawfully present and temporarily lawfully present individuals under Part 5 of Article 2 of Title 42, C.R.S. are not acceptable forms of identification.)